Screws tighten on Iran as big buyers shun its oil

 International sanctions that for years had little effect are for the first time having a real impact on day-to-day life in Iran, where the rial currency has tumbled and people have rushed to convert savings into dollars.

-Most oil traders still expect Iran will be able to find buyers for its crude, but it will have to offer steeper discounts that will cut the hard currency revenue it needs to import food and other basic supplies for its 74 million people.
+Most oil traders still expect Iran to find buyers for its crude, but it will have to offer steeper discounts that will cut the hard currency revenue it needs to import food and other basic supplies for its 74 million people.

 Iran has put on a brave face.
-Foreign Minister Ali Akbar Salehi said on Thursday Iran would "weather the storm."
+Foreign Minister Ali Akbar Salehi said on Thursday the country would "weather the storm".

 "Iran, with divine assistance, has always been ready to counter such hostile actions and we are not concerned at all about the sanctions," he told a news conference.

+But in a sign it is seeking to alleviate the pressure, Salehi said Tehran was interested in resuming negotiations over its nuclear programme with Western powers, who delivered an offer for talks via Turkey.

-The economic hardship comes just two months before a parliamentary election, the country's first since a disputed presidential vote in 2009 led to massive public demonstrations across the country.
+Iran is two months from a parliamentary election, the country's first since a disputed presidential vote in 2009 led to massive public demonstrations across the country.

 The authorities put those protests down by force, but since then the Arab Spring has revealed the vulnerability of authoritarian governments in the region to public anger driven by economic hardship.

 Washington says it will sail the strait at will and will guarantee free passage through the international waterway.
-British Defense Secretary Philip Hammond said any attempt to block the strait "would be illegal and would be unsuccessful."
+British Defence Secretary Philip Hammond said any attempt to block the strait "would be illegal and would be unsuccessful".

 EUROPEAN EMBARGO